A Large-Scale Dataset for Molecular Structure-Language Description via a Rule-Regularized Method: Introduction

 \section{Introduction}

-By aligning other modalities with language, the strong reasoning capabilities and flexibility of large language models (LLMs) can be transferred to multimodal settings, allowing for interpretation and inference beyond text.
-This paradigm has proven particularly successful in vision-language models (VLMs).
-For example, VLMs are now widely used for image recognition and analysis~\cite{openai5_2}, as well as for conditional image generation and editing based on user instructions~\cite{openaiimage1_5}.
-Similarly, aligning molecular representations with language could enable chemical reasoning that are currently not possible for traditional unimodal models~\cite{chemfm,chemformer}, thereby providing new opportunities for diverse chemical tasks such as property prediction~\cite{moleculenet}, molecular and drug discovery~\cite{guacamol,moses}, and synthesis prediction and planning~\cite{usptofull}.
+By aligning other modalities with language, the strong reasoning capabilities, flexibility, and extensive knowledge embedded in large language models (LLMs) can be transferred to multimodal settings, allowing for interpretation and inference beyond text.
+This paradigm has proven particularly successful in vision--language models (VLMs).
+For example, VLMs are now widely used for image recognition and analysis~\cite{openai5_5}, as well as for conditional image generation and editing based on user instructions~\cite{openaiimage2}.
+Similarly, aligning molecular representations with language could enable chemical reasoning that is currently not possible for traditional unimodal models~\cite{chemfm,chemformer}, thereby providing new opportunities for diverse chemical tasks such as property prediction~\cite{moleculenet}, molecular and drug discovery~\cite{guacamol,moses}, and synthesis prediction and planning~\cite{usptofull}.

 Early attempts to bridge molecular representations with language include the curation of molecule-description datasets~\cite{text2mol,L+M} and subsequent models that translate between the two modalities~\cite{text2mol,molt5}.
 With the emergence of LLMs, research efforts have shifted toward leveraging them for downstream chemical tasks, including direct capability benchmarking~\cite{chemllmbench}, training chemistry- or science-specific LLMs~\cite{galactica,chemllm}, and building multimodal models~\cite{momu,jablonka2024leveraging,llamole}.
-However, these approaches remain far from practical use and still lag behind specialized unimodal chemical models on nearly all downstream tasks.
+However, these approaches remain far from practical use and still lag behind unimodal chemical models on nearly all downstream tasks.